textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Publish expired articles? {#publish_expired_articles}

-When set to “Yes”, expired articles will continue to show on your site after their expiry date has elapsed.
+When set to "Yes", expired articles will continue to show on your site after their expiry date has elapsed.
 You can use [if_expired](/home/www/zendstudio/dokuwiki/bin/doku.php?id=if_expired) to show alternate content or markup for expired articles.

-When set to “No”, expired articles will be removed from the public site and return a “410 Gone” HTTP status instead.
-Visitors hitting an expired article will be shown a custom page template named “error_410” if it's present .
+When set to "No", expired articles will be removed from the public site and return a "410 Gone" HTTP status instead.
+Visitors hitting an expired article will be shown a custom page template named "error_410" if it's present .

 ##### Compensate for persistent connections mod_deflate bug? {#compensate_for_persistent_connections_mod_deflate_bug}

 Some mod_deflate versions have a bug that breaks subsequent requests when keep-alive is used.
 Dropping the connection is the only reliable way to fix this.
-Setting this preference to “Yes” will close the connection, forcing the browser to reconnect for the next request.
+Setting this preference to "Yes" will close the connection, forcing the browser to reconnect for the next request.

 ##### Ping pingomatic.com? {#ping_ping-o-maticcom}

 Whenever you publish a new article, Textpattern will send a ping to [Ping-O-Matic](http://pingomatic.com/).
-Recommended: “Yes” for live sites, “No” for sites in development.
+Recommended: "Yes" for live sites, "No" for sites in development.

 ##### Logs expire after how many days? {#logs_expire_after_how_many_days}

 When you are using Textpattern for logging, you can set how long (in days) those logs should be kept.
-“7” will keep the logs available for seven days.
+"7" will keep the logs available for seven days.

 **Note:** The logs only get cleared when you view the logs, and will